Ultimate Guide To WordPress RSS

 Now that you have a method for creating feeds for specific post categories (or tags, authors, etc.), you can even create a directory or list of individual feeds for visitors.

-Tip #4 – Provide An RSS Feeds Directory
+Tip #4 – Publish Your Own Feeds List

-You can provide an RSS feeds page that allows your readers to subscribe only to content in specific categories …
+You can set up a feeds list that allows readers to subscribe to content in specific categories …

-You can link an icon to category (or single post) feeds and then create a table or a list of your feeds on a new page …
+All you need to do is link a button image to the URL of your category feed and then create a table or a list of all your category feeds on a new page …

 RSS Feeds – Additional Notes

-You can customize feeds in a number of ways, such as adding images to feeds, ads, etc. Some of these feed customizations require editing code.
+RSS feeds can be customized in various different ways, such as adding images and videos to feeds, ads, etc. Some of these feed customizations require editing code.

-WordPress allows you to configure a number of different feed types without editing code.
-For example, the table below lists some of the kinds of feed types you can display …
+WordPress allows a number of RSS feed configurations without code editing skills.
+Here are some examples of custom feed formats you can create …

-For your convenience, here are the different feed types, descriptions, and feed examples shown in the table above:
+For your convenience, here are the different feed types, descriptions, and feed examples listed above:

 • Feed Type: All Posts

-• Description: Content feed – RSS feed that includes your latest posts
+• Description: Content feed – RSS feed that includes your latest entries

 • Example Feed: http://yourdomain.com/feed/